Note: If you're in the southern hemisphere and starting to prepare for autumn, take a look at this section of the monthly chicken care articles.

 15. Check your fencing for holes and make sure it's buried deep into the ground.
 I also have an "L" shaped piece of wire attached to the fence at ground level to prevent predators burrowing their way into the run.

-And check your locks - lots of animals, including foxes, are well able to open latch closures.
-Attach a padlock to be sure to keep them out.
+And check your locks.
+Lots of animals, including foxes, are well able to open latch closures.
+Attach a padlock to be sure to keep them out, or invest in a secure, predator proof run like Omlet's.

 16. Get rid of rodents.
 At this time of year, rats and mice are also looking for food.
 Be sure to protect your chickens - and your family - against them.